Bulldog Temperament & Personality Guide

 The Bulldog is known for being a low-energy non-sporting breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 40-50 lbs and lifespan of 8-10 yrs, the Bulldog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-50 lbs and lifespan of 8-10 yrs, the Bulldog benefits from care tailored to its physical and behavioral profile.
 The Bulldog's reputation in the non-sporting group reflects generations of purposeful breeding, resulting in a medium dog with predictable but nuanced care requirements.

 Home and Family Life